warrench/dysart/README.md

 manually on a Windows machine.

 ## Desiderata
-* Interface to existing Labber-based measurement tools
-* Unified fitting tools based on lmfit API
-    * Emphasis on robustness.
-Should operate reliably and predictably on any conceivable real data from the experiments.
 * High-level abstractions for device characterization and device data management
 * Command line tools for measurement
   * e.g. `$ tuneup fridge1/chip1/qb1` to update resonator frequencies, inter-qubit crosstalk; ![](.img/pi.gif)-pulse, ![](.img/T1T2.gif)...
-  * intelligently handle calibration dependencies
-  * log calibration snapshots or deltas referenced to existing log files

 ### Where we don't want to reinvent the wheel
 * Labber backend